 Incorporating a link resolver enables users to check availability in local and national search tools from Citavi.

-All students and employees of the University of Freiburg with a valid university account can use Citavi free of charge.
+All students and employees of the University of Freiburg with a valid university account can use Citavi free of charge until 31.3.2027.

-You can find more information on how to receive a licence key required for this program from the university’s IT Services.
+For more information on obtaining a licence key required for Citavi and for further licensing, please contact university’s IT Services.

 EndNote Basic is a web-based reference management tool with restricted functionality in comparison to the single-user version.
 We do not have a campus licence for the full version.